Home /Compare /Moss vs Sage

 Can you use moss and sage together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.30:1.
-Use moss as the dominant/darker color and sage as the accent or highlight.
+Yes.
+Both moss and sage are yellow-green shades, so they pair naturally in a monochromatic palette.
+Use moss as the dominant color and sage as the accent or highlight.

 What is the hex code for moss?+